jssteinberg/markdown-article-template/README.md

 Meta data is added without YAML front matter (YFM) in a more markdowny way.
 It's reminiscent of YFM, but simpler and it's valid markdown.
 It looks and feels as a more natural part of markdown.

-**The goal** is a markdown file-template for complete articles, including meta data, that is as readable as possible in plain-text and when it's rendered without specific HTML/CSS (for instance at Github).
-And with a possible (Javascript, JSON, Graphql, ...) output that is fully usable in an application of any kind.
+**The goal** is a markdown file-template for complete articles, including meta data, that is as readable and pretty as possible in plain-text, and when it's rendered without specific HTML/CSS (for instance at Github).
+And with a possible (Javascript, JSON, Graphql, ...) output that is fully usable in applications of any kind.

 ## Background